dotse/tls-fed-auth/tls-fed-auth.md

 ## Federation Metadata Updates

-It's essential to regularly update the local copy of the federation metadata to ensure you have the latest information about active entities, current public key pins and valid certificates.
-Using outdated metadata can expose you to security risks like interacting with revoked entities or accepting manipulated data.
-If present, respect cache_ttl values specified in the federation metadata.
+Regularly updating the local copy of federation metadata is essential for accessing the latest information about active entities, current public key pins, and valid certificates.
+The use of outdated metadata may expose systems to security risks, such as interaction with revoked entities or acceptance of manipulated data.
+If specified in the federation metadata, cache_ttl values SHOULD be respected.

-## Federation Metadata Signing Key
+## Verifying the Federation Metadata Signature

-To ensure the validity of the federation metadata the refresh process must verify the signature on each and every federation metadata fetch.
-The federation's public key authenticity must be assured and verified in a secure way.
+Ensuring data integrity and security within the FedTLS framework relies on verifying the signature of downloaded federation metadata.
+This process confirms the data's origin, validating that it comes from the intended source and has not been altered by unauthorized parties.
+Through the process of verifying the metadata's authenticity, trust is established in the information it contains, including valid member certificates and public key pins.

 # IANA Considerations